 The lead dioxide electrode has been known as one of the most widely used electrodes since the invention of the lead-acid battery [1].
-PbO2 electrodes exhibit unique properties that distinguish them from other anodes, such as low cost [2,3], high chemical stability [4,5], and electrocatalytic activity [6,7].
-PbO2 electrode, which is primarily fabricated by anodic deposition [8,9], has received more attention from researchers and industry professionals.
-Lead dioxide has two crystal structures (α -PbO2 and β -PbO2), each with unique properties [10,11].
-The electrocatalytic properties and chemical stability of lead dioxide electrode can be modified and customized according to the desired application by controlling the synthesis conditions and using different additives [12-14].
-Therefore, PbO2 electrodes are not only used in the field of energy storage [15], but also in the production of ozone [16,17], wastewater treatment [18-20], and recently in the electrowinning of non-ferrous metals [21-24].
+PbO2 electrodes exhibit unique properties that distinguish them from other anodes, such as low cost [2, 3], high chemical stability [4, 5], and electrocatalytic activity [6, 7].
+PbO2 electrodes, which are primarily fabricated by anodic deposition [8, 9], have received more attention from researchers and industry professionals.
+Lead dioxide has two crystal structures (a-PbO2 and β -PbO2), each with unique properties [10, 11].
+The electrocatalytic properties and chemical stability of lead dioxide electrodes can be modified and customized according to the desired application by controlling the synthesis conditions and using different additives [12-14].
+Therefore, PbO2 electrodes are not only used in the field of energy storage [15], but also in the production of ozone [16, 17], wastewater and recently in treatment [18-20], electrowinning of non-ferrous metals [21-24].
 Numerous studies have been conducted to better understand the details of the electrochemical mechanism of lead dioxide electrodeposition [25-27].
-Currently, the model proposed by Velichenko et al. for lead dioxide coating in an acidic environment is widely accepted among researchers [27-29].
-According to their proposed mechanism, the role of hydroxyl radicals (OH) formed during the coating process by decomposition of water is considered crucial for the anodic deposition of lead dioxide.
-Reactions (1) -(4) represent this model.
+Currently, the model proposed by Velichenko et al. for lead dioxide coating in an acidic environment is widely accepted researchers [27-29].
+According to their proposed mechanism, the role of hydroxyl radicals (OH) formed during the coating process decomposition of water is considered crucial for the anodic deposition of lead dioxide.
+Reactions (1-4) represent this model.